Sahilm416/30daysJS/readme.md

 Webcam fun

 Stream webcam video to a video element and again stream it to canvas by the `drawImage()` method with some snapshots.

+# day 20

+Speech Recognition

+Window object method to do speech recognition.